-While recognizing pluralism and its strengths, it is also important to clarify my own preference.
-I suggest that regulation is the promulgation of prescriptive rules as well as the monitoring and enforcement of these rules by social, business, and political actors on other social, business, and political actors.
+All in all, while recognizing pluralism and its strength, we suggest that regulation is the promulgation of prescriptive rules as well as the monitoring and enforcement of these rules by social, business, and political actors on other social, business, and political actors.
 These rules will be considered as regulation as long as they are not formulated directly by the legislature (primary law) or the courts (verdict, judgment, ruling and adjudication).
 In other words, regulation is about bureaucratic and administrative rule making and not about legislative or judicial rule making.
 This does not mean that for other scholarly purposes they shouldn't be included.
-Nor does it mean that legislatures or courts are not important engines for regulatory expansion, and of course it does not mean that they cannot be critical actors in the regulatory space.
+Nor does it mean that legislatures or courts are not important engines for regulatory expansion and of course does not mean that they can be critical actors in the regulatory space.
 The definition emphasizes the role of diverse sets of actors in this process in order to point to the importance of hybrid elements in the systems that govern our "life plans".
 It does not, however, suggest what the functions of regulation are; specifically, it is neutral on the question whether regulation aims to reduce social and ecological risks, to control costs, to promote competitive markets, or to promote private interests.

-1. Regulating and the Regulocrats: Who?
+2. Regulating and the Regulocrats: Who?
 What? & How?

 To better understand regulation we need to pay close attention to the question of Who are the regulators?
 What is being regulated? and, How regulation is carried out?.
-Each of these issues is critical for a more thorough understanding of what regulatory governance and regulatory capitalism is all about (on regulatory capitalism see this volume, Levi-Faur, 2011).
+Each of these issues is critical for a more thorough understanding of the emerging order that is best described here as regulatory capitalism.
+The argument about the explosion or regulation that is advanced here implies that there are more regulators, that what is being regulated in each regulatory space is widening and that various techniques of regulation are coming together to create complex hybrids of governance.
 Let us start with the who question.
 Different approaches to regulation would identify different regulators.
 For criminologists, policemen are the regulators; for public administration scholars regulators are employees of regulatory agencies; for socio-legal scholars we are all regulators.
-If we adopt this broad approach to regulation, it follows that while only few of us are acting as professional regulators, most, if not all of us act as regulators in some capacity.
+If we adopt this broad approach to regulation, it follows that while only few of us are acting as professional regulators, most, if not all, of us act as regulators in some capacity.
 We frequently monitor our government, corporations and NGOs.
-We often act, consciously or not, like gatekeepers of the social order and raise 'fire alarms' in cases of corruption, violence or other forms of deviant behavior.
-This of course saves on 'police patrols' and helps us to understand that regulatory networks are embedded in the social system, and do not represent a distinct, stand alone, part of it.
+We often act, consciously or not, like gatekeepers of the social order and raise fire alarms in cases of corruption, violence or other forms of deviant behavior.
+This of course saves on policy patrols5 and helps us to understand that regulatory network is embedded in the social system, and does not represent a distinct, stand alone, part of it.